-MTCs should ensure that staff training includes awareness of trauma team activation for lower energy mechanisms, such as simple or low level falls in elderly patients (currently reflected in pre hospital care [PHC] triage tools).
-On arrival to hospital, elderly patients should have their injuries assessed by the trauma team, who have the necessary knowledge and skills to identify the patient's injuries, complete resuscitation and immediate management, and conduct an appropriate secondary survey.
+MTCs should ensure that staff training includes awareness of trauma team activation for lower energy mechanisms, such as simple or low level falls in older patients (currently reflected in

+Pre hospital care [PHC] triage tools).
+On arrival to hospital, older patients should have their injuries assessed by the trauma team, who have the necessary knowledge and skills to identify the patient's injuries, complete resuscitation, immediate management, and conduct an appropriate secondary survey.

-Patients should also be assessed for any immediate concomitant issues or exacerbation of comorbidities - to include at least 12 lead ECG, blood tests, postural blood pressures (at a clinically appropriate time point), cognitive assessment and chest X-ray (CXR).
-Where appropriate, a do not activate cardiopulmonary resuscitation (DNACPR) form and/or review of advanced directives or wishes should be discussed with the patient and family.
-If possible this should trigger discussions about premorbid function and decisions about critical care suitability.
+Patients should also be assessed for any immediate concomitant issues or exacerbation of comorbidities to include at least 12 lead ECG, blood tests, postural blood pressures (at a clinically appropriate time point), cognitive assessment and chest X-ray (CXR) if not undergoing CT imaging.
+Pre-admission functional status, co-morbidities, advanced directives and patient's wishes should be ascertained at the earliest opportunity and taken into account when deciding about suitability for admission to critical care, ceilings of care and do activate cardiopulmonary resuscitation not (DNACPR) orders.
+Next of kin should be involved in discussions if the patient lacks capacity.